Death toll reaches 89 in Maui wildfires as Hawaii governor says focus is on "loss of life"

 "We can only go as fast as that animal can go," Pelletier said.

+FEMA administrator Deanne Criswell said that 150 FEMA personnel were on the ground in Maui, and said more search and rescue teams were coming.

-Pelletier also pleaded that residents with missing family members get a DNA test.
+Pelletier also pleaded with residents who have missing family members get a DNA test.

 "We need you to do the DNA test," Pelletier said.
 "We need to identify your loved ones."